Loading...

 How adaptive thinking works

 In adaptive mode, thinking is optional for the model.
-Claude evaluates the complexity of each request and decides whether and how much to think.
-At the default effort level (high), Claude will almost always think.
+Claude evaluates the complexity of each request and determines whether and how much to use extended thinking.
+At the default effort level (high), Claude almost always thinks.
 At lower effort levels, Claude may skip thinking for simpler problems.

 Adaptive thinking also automatically enables interleaved thinking.
 This means Claude can think between tool calls, making it especially effective for agentic workflows.